Ahmed-Elbagoury/dat/README.md

 ## Acknowledgement

+We thank Abdel-rahman Mohamed for the insightful discussions.

 All experiments were run on the machines of the Computer Science Department, The University of Texas at Austin